-The 9th annual Breastfeeding Festival will be held on Saturday 23rd and Sunday 24th June 2018 in the CRB Education Centre at the Royal Victoria Infirmary, Queen Victoria Road, Newcastle upon Tyne, NE1 4LP.
+The 9th annual Breastfeeding Festival was held on Saturday 23rd and Sunday 24th June 2018 in the CRB Education Centre at the Royal Victoria Infirmary, Queen Victoria Road, Newcastle upon Tyne, NE1 4LP.
 Click here to see an aerial view of the hospital site with the CRB Education Centre entrance marked.
 You can also access the CRB Education Centre via Peacock Hall, the entrance of which is also shown on the aerial view.

 Getting to the hospital

 The Royal Victoria Infirmary (RVI) is situated in the heart of Newcastle’s city centre.
 It is a 10 to 15 minute easy walk from Newcastle railway station, on the East Coast Main Line.

 Access is easy with high speed rail links directly to Newcastle’s Central Station from many destinations in England and Scotland.
 Newcastle is less than an hour and a half away from both Leeds and Edinburgh, and you can get there directly from London Kings Cross, Peterborough, Birmingham, Sheffield, Manchester and Glasgow in just 3 hours or less.
 Find out more information on times and fares at the East Coast and Virgin Trains websites.